Click here https://books.hse.gov.uk/article/654091/Stress-Indicator-Tool/Free-Stress-Indicator-Tool

 Whenever something goes wrong, we often hear the label ‘human error’ being applied.
 Within human factors, human error is the starting point for an investigation, not the end point.
 Ok, somebody did something wrong, but...

-Regulation 2020/572 on the reporting structure to be followed for railway accident and incident investigation reports
+EUROPEAN UNION: EU Regulation 2020/572 – Reporting structure to be followed for railway accident and incident investigation reports

 What are the key HOF issues?
 In 2015, SNCF launched a major safety program (called PRISME) to improve its overall safety performance.
 As baseline of this program, the company has deployed a Just & Fair (J&F) approach to create a climate of trust...